 According to the Urban Dictionary, by celebrating the "Sunday Funday" you can extend your weekend festivities just a little longer before hanging up your party pants.

-Our party pants may have been loungewear, but you could say that we've done a little funday celebrating around here, over the last couple of weeks.
+Our party pants may have been loungewear, but you could say that we've done a little funday celebrating around here, over the last couple of weekends.
 The reason for that was that we were sent two bottles of wine to taste, and Sundays were the best days to do that.